Caring for Creation in the Solomon Islands

-We’re back at the market on 26th October, collecting electricals that are ‘too good to throw’.
-Due to popular demand, we’re continuing to collect and aim to rehome anything from laptops and phones to toasters and vaccum cleaners.
+Due to popular demand, we’re continuing to collect and aim to rehome anything from laptops and phones to toasters and vacuum cleaners.
 Just drop them at our stand and we will make sure they get to local charities who will recondition them for sale or use by those in need.
 What can’t be made usable, will be carefully stripped for its components at a sheltered workshop, providing income and reusing precious resources.

-And, at the next stall, we will also be collecting medical equipment such as walking frames, toilet seats and crutches.
-Where possible, these should be returned to the source, but as many organisations have been stretched since post-pandemic changes, we are collecting items that can’t be reunited.
-These will then be passed to a not-for-profit called Grace Cares who recondition these items and sell them to the care sector, individuals in need and the NHS – for half the price.
+We also collect medical equipment such as walking frames, toilet seats and crutches.
+Where possible, these should be returned to the source, but as many organisations have been stretched since the pandemic, we are collecting items that can’t be returned.
+These go to a not-for-profit called Grace Cares who recondition them and sell them to the care sector, individuals in need and the NHS – for half the price.
 Funds are then put back into grants supporting NHS workers, carers and the elderly.

 Medical kit does not need to be in perfect condition, but please make sure it is in a state that means it can be safely handled by our volunteers.